-With all these changes we remain optimistic about our future as Headway's strength lies in its management team, staff and volunteers who are committed to do everything possible to help improve the lives of adults with acquired brain injury and their families and carers living in Essex.
+With all these changes, we remain optimistic about our future.
+Headway Essex's strength lies in its management team, staff and volunteers who are committed to do everything possible to help improve the lives of adults with acquired brain injury and their families and carers living in Essex.

-It is also reassuring to be supported by a strong board of Trustees with diverse skills and backgrounds who continue to ensure that the Charity fulfils its purpose and complies with the ever increasing number of regulatory and operating procedures.
+We are privileged to be supported by a strong board of Trustees with diverse skills and backgrounds who continue to ensure that the Charity fulfils its purpose and complies with the ever-increasing number of regulatory and operating procedures.
+This year we saw the retirement of Fiona Dorey, Trustee and we thank her for the many years of support she has given to the Charity.

-Finally a sincere thank you to the Trustees, Staff, Volunteers and all those who support Headway Essex, we could not provide these services without you.
+Thank you to all the Trustees, Staff, Volunteers and all those who support Headway Essex, we could not provide these services without you.